FedeClaudi/Term.jl/docs/src/styled_text.md

 If you just want to **use** `Term.jl`'s style functionality, just make sure to read the admonition below.
 If you're curious about what's happening under the hood, read on below!

-!!! warning A note on style tags
+!!! warning "A note on style tags"
     The style tags used by `Term.jl` have an opening `"[style]"` and closing `"[/style]"` syntax.
 The style is applied to everything inbetween.
 For `"[/style]"` to close `"[style]"` the text in the parentheses must match exactly (excuding `/`), up to the number and position of spaces and the words order.
 So:
     ```julia
     "[red] wohoo [/red]"  # works